tcartwright/SqlServerDEID/README.md

 - Transform
 	- Transform: The actual transform to be applied to the column.
 Can either be:
 		- C# expression.
 An editor can be used to construct the C# expression.
+For Faker API support see [here](https://github.com/bchavez/Bogus#bogus-api-support).
 		- Path to a PowerShell file. **
 	- TransformType: The type of expression to run. (expression, PowerShell)
 	- WhereClause: A SQL where clause used to limit the rows that the transform is applied to.